A woman standing in a courtroom

 2. Be enrolled in an applied associate degree program in a criminal justice related technical field.
 OHIO’s Law Enforcement Technology (LET) program is recommended if you are not enrolled in another criminal justice related associate program.
 Declare the LET program major code (code: AA5505) by completing this form.
 An applied associate degree in a criminal justice-related technology must be earned prior to admission to the BCJ program.

-3. Declare the pre-BCJ major via the Bachelor of Criminal Justice Degree Program Application Form
+3. Declare the pre-BCJ major via the Criminal Justice Major (Bachelor of Science) Degree Program Application Form

 Students may complete this application to declare the pre-BCJ or BCJ major at any time.